vaccovecrana/murmux/ISSUE_TEMPLATE.md

 > What is the expected behavior?

-> Please mention your java and java-express version.
+> Please mention your java and murmux version.